MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/install-azure-cli-windows.md

 ## Next Steps

-Now that you've installed the Azure CLI, take a short tour of its features and common commands.
+Now that you've installed the Azure CLI on Windows, take a short tour of its features and common commands.

 > [!div class="nextstepaction"]
 > [Get started with the Azure CLI](get-started-with-azure-cli.md)